In this article, you’ll learn why you should collect up-front payment from patients and how it can help your practice flourish.

 “If you want to collect the money that’s owed to you, you have to be willing to invest some time in making sure staff are trained to help, as a way of showing patients you care about them,” said Ken Hertz, FACMPE, a principal consultant with MGMA.

-Rivet is a modern revenue cycle product suite that gives you payer superpowers to unlock more revenue from patients and payers.
+Rivet is a modern revenue cycle management product suite that gives you payer superpowers to unlock more revenue from patients and payers.
 You can see the big picture of what’s going on in your practice with payer contracts, fee schedules, denials and underpayments as well as drill down to understand claims and claims trends.
 Check eligibility and provide accurate up-front patient cost estimates before services are rendered and model your fee schedules all in one product.

 “With changing coverages, deductibles, and eligibility, it can be hard to produce truly accurate estimates at scale.
 However, with Rivet, running eligibility and estimates is a quick, one-stop shop.”